Menu

 Course Description

-This course will unpack the fundamental meaning of the Bill of Rights.
+This course unpacks the fundamental meaning of the Bill of Rights.
 Brent Allan Winters’s book Declaration of '76 and United States Constitution will be provided to participants.

 Individual enrollment is $175.